 About Coefficients X and Y:

-Used to verify bearing load capacity at standstill or very low speeds (n < 10 rpm), ensuring no permanent deformation occurs.
+Used to verify the load capacity of the bearing at standstill or at very low speeds, ensuring that no permanent deformation occurs.

 Calculation Formulas